 As a guideline, financial experts state that you should not pay more than 30% – 32% of your total household income for housing and home-ownership costs such as:

 But, that’s a guideline.
-You may decide that you’ll budget more for housing or, cut back on other discretionary expenses such as entertainment or dining out.
+You may decide to budget more for housing or, cut back on other discretionary expenses such as entertainment or dining out.
 Read more about mortgage affordability.

 Can You Get Pre-approved for a Mortgage?